jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="object-radio-address" %}

+Instead of writing:

+{% highlight yaml %}
+    object labeler: |
+      lambda y: y.on_one_line()
+{% endhighlight %}

+you could instead write:

+{% highlight yaml %}
+    object labeler: Address.on_one_line
+{% endhighlight %}

+`Address.on_one_line` (note the lack of parentheses at the end) is a reference to the `.on_one_line()` method of the `Address` class.
+In Python, a method is like a function where the first parameter is the object.
+So you can call `Address.on_one_line` like a function, passing it the object instance as a parameter.

+Using a reference to a method in place of a lambda function only works if the method has no other required parameters.
+For example, if your objects were [`Individual`]s and you wanted the the choices to display as "John Smith's house," "Jane Doe's house," and "Harry Morgan's house," you could write:

+{% highlight yaml %}
+    object labeler: |
+      lambda y: y.possessive('house')
+{% endhighlight %}

+but there would be no way to call this method successfully using a mere method reference like

+{% highlight yaml %}
+    object labeler: Individual.possessive
+{% endhighlight %}

+because there is no place to put the `'house'` parameter.

 <a name="help generator"></a><a name="image generator"></a>Similar to
 the way `object labeler` works, you can specify a `help generator` lambda function that takes the object as its argument and returns help